education.vic.gov.au

 Using third-party providers

 Many schools engage third party providers (tour operators) to organise and facilitate overseas experiences for students.
 These tour operators provide unique travel experiences and manage many of the logistics and administrative burden that would otherwise be placed on schools.
-Note that the department does not recommend using tour operators to obtain travel insurance – refer to the section above headed Travel insurance for overseas .
+Note: travel insurance must not be obtained through tour operators – refer to the section above headed Travel insurance for overseas excursionsExternal Link .

 It is important to remember that engaging a tour operator does not fully transfer duty of care and schools will still need to take reasonable steps to reduce foreseeable risk by following all relevant aspects of the Excursions policy.